lvh/jorji/README.rst

 server (by default, an HTTPS server) with bogus certificates.
 This is useful to write integration tests to verify that your application actually checks the certificate provided by the server.

+TLS clients have pretty much one job: verify certificates correctly.
+Most clients don't bother to verify certificates at all, and give forgeries way less credible than Jorji's passport a pass.

 Using jorji
 ===========